Ulkudas/Palm-City/README.md

 # Palm-City
 ## *Hybrid Tabletop Game*

 Palm City is a tabletop game which requires a desktop app to play properly.
-Randomization that is provided by the desktop app boosts the excitement during the gameplay.
+Randomization that is provided by the Desktop App boosts the excitement during the gameplay.

 ---